marctorrelles/marctorrelles.com/posts/hello-world.md

 when I feel a burning desire to share something meaningful with you.
 The goal here is quality over quantity.

 And with that, I salute you—for now.
+If you want, you can subscribe to the blog using [RSS](/rss.xml).
 Thank you for joining me on this exciting journey of exploration and self-expression.
 Goodbye!